Start 14-day free trial

 Only third-party providers authorised by the Financial Conduct Authority (FCA) can access your data.
 But there is no need to worry, as all providers must comply with strict security and privacy requirements.

 You will need to give your consent to any third-party provider to access your data.
 This can be done through your bank’s platforms or the TPP’s app and website.
-You can remove your consent and disconnect third parties at any time.
+You can withdraw your consent and disconnect third parties at any time.

 Is open banking safe?